 If you’re in the market for a pool cue and you’ve done even a little bit of research on the subject, you’ve probably read a thing or two about Players cues.
 Or you may have simply heard the name thrown around at your local pool hall – a few of the sharks in there were probably even playing with a Players cue.
-The point is, the name “Players” is very well known in the world of pool, and for good reason.
+The point is, the name “Players” is very well known in pool, and for good reason.

 But for those who want to go beyond their street cred and get an in-depth look at the Players brand, you’ve come to the right place.
-With this article, I’ll answer each of the most common questions about Players cues and even recommend what I’ve narrowed down as their overall best cue.
+With this article, I’ll answer each of the most common questions about Players cues and even recommend what I’ve narrowed down as their overall best cue. — Browse Players Cues on Amazon

 It’s surprisingly hard to find much information about the history of Players as a company.
 Like a few other pool cue makers, they keep a pretty low profile and generally let their cues speak for themselves.